Eriocraniella platyptera

 Eriocraniella platyptera is a moth of the family Eriocraniidae.
-It was described by Davis in 1978.
-It is found in north-western New York.
+It was described by Donald R. Davis in 1978.
+It is found in the Northeastern and Southern United States, from north-western New York to Texas.

+Description

-The wingspan is 7.8-8.2 mm for males and about 8.2 mm for females.
+The wingspan is 7.8–8.2 mm for males and about 8.2 mm for females.
 The forewings are relatively broad and immaculate dark fuscous with a prominent golden brassy to blue green iridescence.
 The hindwings are much paler, grayish fuscous with a slight purplish luster.
 The scales are moderately broad.
 Adults are on wing in May in one generation per year.
+The larvae are leaf miners of oaks, including Quercus ilicifolia.